Malzahar Build Guide by JoZHa

 - Can deal damage while moving, i.e. chasing or running away from enemies.

-- Single target Crowd control doesn't stop a lot of your damage output because of your Voidlings.
+- Enemy single target crowd control that gets used upon Malzahar doesn't stop a lot of your damage output because the Voidlings will still be attacking.

 - The Voidlings will dance if you "/Dance" when a voidling is spawned.

-- Bad chasing and escaping tools unless your team have some kind of speed boost or hard cc.
+- Bad chasing and escaping potential unless your team have some kind of speed boost or hard cc.

-- Champions with long range can sometimes be a problem.
+- Champions with long range can sometimes be a problem because the lack of gap closers from Malzahar.

 - People might think you are trolling when you're building AD but just show them that you can win games with it.